phpearth/docs/faq/intro/03-php-installation.md

 ---
 title: "How to install PHP?
 Which version of PHP to use?"
 read_time: "4 min"
-updated: "march 21, 2015"
+updated: "july 2, 2015"
 group: "intro"
 permalink: "/faq/intro/php-installation/"
 ---

-Local instalation of PHP is usually a breeze.
+Local installation of PHP is usually a breeze.
 But for new users starting with PHP this might not be so obvious.

-In most cases use the latest stable version of **PHP 5.6** for writing new code.
-On your publicly accessible server PHP version might be few versions behind the latest stable from [php.net][php.net] because of operating system compatibilities and hosting company policies but don't get this stop you.
+In most cases you can use the latest stable version of **PHP 5.6** for writing new code.
+On your publicly accessible server the PHP version might be a few versions behind the latest stable from [php.net][php.net] because of operating system compatibilities and hosting company policies, but don't get this to stop you.
 PHP is in most cases very stable when it comes out.

 ## Windows installation